DevWithRS/DjangoBlog/README.md

 - Improved the UI, making it minimalistic and appealing/ used a consistent colour scheme.
 - Added prevention of users editing/deleting other posts that they do not own.
+- Added the Author's Name on each post.

 ## Installation